 Boring Logs

 Show the boring logs of all structure borings on the boring log sheet(s) following the plan and profile sheet(s).
 Create the boring logs in the same format as those presented in the sample Geotechnical Profile – [Structure] in Appendix D. Boring logs may be created using the boring log report forms in the Office of Geotechnical Engineering gINT library (oh dot.glb), found at Pages - gINT Downloads (state.oh.us).

+ODOT has transitioned to OpenGround boring log software.
+Logs prepared for ODOT projects in OpenGround must be completed in ODOT’s OpenGround cloud environment.
+To initiate a project in OpenGround, please complete the project initiation form here:

+https://odot.formstack.com/forms/openground_project_initiation_request

-For boring log sheets use a scale of 1”=1’.
+For boring log sheets created in gINT, use a scale of 1”=1’.
 The maximum depth of a boring log on a single plan sheet should be limited to 60 feet.
+For boring logs created in OpenGround use the scale appropriate for the depth of the boring with a maximum depth on a single plan sheet generally limited to 50 feet.
 Develop the boring logs by integrating the driller's field logs, laboratory test data, and visual descriptions.
 Include the following information on the boring logs:

 Heading